-Tony: we do set up tomorrow night.
-And then we line check everything, line check all of our mark lines and make sure everything’s working.
+Tony: We do set up tomorrow night.
+And then we line check everything, line check all of our mic lines and make sure everything’s working.
 And then we come in the next day do the show.
 So we’ve got time leading up to the show to have a look around.
 I’ve organized a pit walk with my wife and my kids.

 Stev: Oh they coming along?

 Tony: Yeah, they’re coming, I’m bringing them along.

 Stev: How old are your kids?